About The Cane Toad: Man’s Gamble At Controlling Nature

 1935 was the year in which the toad was introduced to northern Queensland, Australia, in the hope of combating the cane beetle.
 The beetle was destroying the sugar cane crop.

 However, hope soon turned to despair as the locals realised that the toad was not doing anything to the beetle population.
-Worse was to come when toad numbers spiraled out of control and this was to have a devastating impact on native wildlife.
+Worse was to come when toad numbers spiralled out of control and this was to have a devastating impact on native wildlife.
 In its natural environment, cane toads have many predators which help to curb its population.

 Poisonous Nature